TinyLittleMaggie/Feed-Reader-Testing/README.md

 ## How to Run the Application

-Open the `index.html` file, and wait for it to load.
+Clone the repository to a local directory, open the `index.html` file in a browser, and wait for it to load.
+(Alternatively, access the online version [here](https://tinylittlemaggie.github.io/Feed-Reader-Testing)!)
 The test results can be found at the bottom of the page.